 Most equipment commonly used in paranormal investigations is not shielded against EMF and RF transmissions.
 It is possible such emissions are sources of artifacts in audio findings.
 Again the directness, specificity, context-relevance and length of responses to some extent mitigate against this.

 The setting employed for the P-SB7 was 250ms “reverse sweep” mode in the AM band (530-1710 kHz).
 Hence, the device was calibrated to make four frequency steps per second.
-One should not normally expect to hear cohesive phrases or sentences at this sweep rate.
-Phrase lengths, context relevance, directness and specificity of communications would again suggest that audio findings were not mere strings of random/stray RF fragments.
+One should not normally expect to hear cohesive phrases or sentences at this sweep rate, though harmonics could make this possible.
+Again phrase lengths, context relevance, the directness and specificity of responses would suggest against all audio being stray RF fragments.

-A fundamental P-SB7 engineering problem (for which there is no workaround) involves white noise, which the device generates between frequency steps.
-This noisiness inherent in the P-SB7 complicates the interpretation of results, no matter how trained an ear one has.
-(Is one in fact hearing the perceived words and phonemes?)
+A fundamental P-SB7 engineering problem (for which there is no workaround) involves proprietary white noise, which the device generates between frequency steps.
+This noisiness inherent in the P-SB7 complicates interpretation of results.
+(Is one in fact really hearing the perceived words and phonemes?)

 The majority of these findings have been disseminated over several months to fairly wide audiences on social networks (e.g. Twitter, Facebook, Tumblr, etc) with very favorable reviews/comments/retransmissions.
 This is an approximate indication that many can hear what has been reported.